ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/User-defined_splits.md

 ## To create new objects with user-defined splits...

-1Select a fill input method such as Complex Fill and suitable stitch type.
+1. Select a fill input method such as Complex Fill and suitable stitch type.

-2Click the User-Defined Split icon.
+2. Click the User-Defined Split icon.

-3Digitize the object boundaries, entry and [exit points](../../glossary/glossary) and [stitch angle](../../glossary/glossary) as you normally would, following the prompts in the Prompt Line.
+3. Digitize the object boundaries, entry and [exit points](../../glossary/glossary) and [stitch angle](../../glossary/glossary) as you normally would, following the prompts in the Prompt Line.

 ![UserDefinedSplit1.png](assets/UserDefinedSplit1.png)